ayonli/jsext/README.md

 Wraps a module and run its functions in worker threads.

-In Node.js and Bun, the `module` can be either a CommonJS module or an ES module, **node_modules** and built-in modules are also supported.
+In Node.js and Bun, the `module` can be either an ES module or a CommonJS module, **node_modules** and built-in modules are also supported.

-In browser and Deno, the `module` can only be an ES module.
+In browsers and Deno, the `module` can only be an ES module.

 In Bun and Deno, the `module` can also be a TypeScript file.

+Data are cloned and transferred between threads via **Structured Clone Algorithm**.

+Apart from the standard data types supported by the algorithm, {@link Channel} can also be used to transfer data between threads.
+To do so, just passed a channel instance to the threaded function.

+But be aware, channel can only be used as a parameter, return a channel from the threaded function is not allowed.
+And the channel can only be used for one threaded function at a specific time, once passed, the data can only be transferred into and out-from the function.

+The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked between **next** calls, channel doesn't have this limitation, we can use it to stream all the data into the function before processing and receiving any result.

 **Example (async function)**